Which Tiny House Water Heater Should I Buy? Advice From A Full Time Tiny Houser

 BUY NOW

-This hot water heater is designed for those who need hot water in more remote or austere conditions: your weekend rustic cabin, going camping, setting up a temporary shower or if you need hot water in some remote part of your property.
+This hot water heater is designed for those who need hot water in more remote or austere conditions: your weekend rustic cabin, going camping, setting up a temporary shower, or if you need hot water in some remote part of your property.

+This unit is designed to be used seasonally with less-than-permeant usage.
 What that means is if you have this as your main tiny house hot water heater, you’re going to be disappointed.
 It’s an attractive option at $129, but for everyday use, you’ll want something more robust.

 For the price, this unit is a great buy.
 One downside I’ve found is that if there is any real wind, the unit’s flame will go out.
-You can do some shielding around it, but because this unit is a direct vent unit, you need to keep it outside — never bring it inside!
+You can do some shielding around it, but because it is a direct vent unit, you need to keep it outside — never bring it inside!

 Eco Temp L10 hot water heater